 OTHER CONSIDERATIONS & BEST PRACTICES

 Perhaps the biggest obstacles to high-speed capture are technical.
 In particular, data management and lighting require even more attention than they would otherwise.
 For example, higher frame rates increase storage space and media write-speed requirements, which in turn may demand either lower resolution images or higher REDCODE® compression.
-Similarly, higher frame rates mean correspondingly faster shutter speeds, which in turn demands more intense lighting.
+Similarly, higher frame rates mean correspondingly faster shutter speeds, which in turn demand more intense lighting.

 Additional considerations include: